tudo-aqua/bgw/bgw-docs/website/public/guides/topics/installation.md

     </tab>
 </tabs>

-> To learn more about creating your first board game application using BGW, continue with the [Getting Started][GettingStarted] section.
+> The basic setup should now be complete.
+To learn more about creating your first board game application using BGW, continue with the [Getting Started][GettingStarted] section.
 > {style="note"}